emu-russia/breaks/BreakingNESWiki_DeepL/APU/Readme.md

 # APU Overview

-:warning: The names and polarities of internal APU signals are being actively discussed and corrected.
-There may also be minor issues in the schematics.
-But a critical mass of information is already contained here and that's a good thing.
-This mention will disappear after all the points are settled and all APU circuits are verified by simulation.

 **APU** is the unofficial name for the specialized NES CPU.

 The official name is just CPU, but we will stick to the unofficial term.